cerb/cerb.github.io/_guides/integrations/twilio/twilio.md

 ---
 title: Integrate with Twilio
 excerpt: A step-by-step guide for integrating Cerb and Twilio.
+summary: This page provides a step-by-step guide on integrating Cerb with Twilio, enabling the use of Twilio's API within Cerb's bot behaviors.
+It covers obtaining API keys from the Twilio Dashboard, setting up a Twilio service in Cerb by entering the Account SID and Auth Token, and utilizing the connected account to execute HTTP requests through bot behaviors.
+The guide also mentions the availability of a Twilio Bot package for practical implementation examples.
 permalink: /guides/integrations/twilio/
 layout: integration
 topic: Integrations